 Professional Portrait Lighting

-Painters such as Raphael, Michelangelo, Francisco de Goya, Caravaggio, Leonardo da Vinci, and Albrecht Dürer captured the essence of their subjects through their artistry, use of composition, and of course, masterful understanding and use of light.
+Painters such as Raphael, Michelangelo, Francisco de Goya, Caravaggio, Leonardo da Vinci, and Albrecht Dürer captured the essence of their subjects through their artistry, use of composition, and masterful understanding and use of light.
 A good photographer also understand the good use of lighting and its many variations.
 Examine the photographers you’re considering with an eye to how comfortable they are on the subject of lighting.
 Good luck!

 WHAT’S IT COST?